 Are you considering volunteering abroad?
-With volunteer programs in more than 35 destinations and over 150 project options - there are endless possibilities and it’s understandable that there may be a few things you didn’t know about.
+With volunteer programs in more than 40 countries and over 200 project options - there are endless possibilities and it’s understandable that there may be a few things you didn’t know about.
 So here is a selection of things you never knew you could do with IVHQ…

 1. Learn to surf or skate on the Table View program in South Africa

 Grab a board and either hit the pavement or the waves!
 There’s no prior experience needed here, you just need to be enthusiastic and willing to learn.
 The main aim of the Surf, Skate and Swim project in South Africa is to keep the children occupied and off the streets after school, while providing them with confidence-building activities.
 You will help teach valuable life lessons and teamwork through adventure!
 You do need to be a competent swimmer.

 2. Take Tango lessons in Argentina, or pick up Salsa in Guatemala

 Move those feet!
 With 8 volunteer project options in Argentina and 11 volunteer projects in Guatemala, you can find the perfect project to give back on during the day, and in your free time - dance the night away!

 3. Learn to dive in Portugal while cleaning up the marine environment

 Volunteers on the Environmental Scuba Diving project in Portugal have the opportunity to help with underwater clean-up efforts focused on the protection of the marine ecosystem.
 As part of the Environmental Scuba Diving project, volunteers complete internationally recognized PADI diving certifications.
 The certifications that you will complete depend on your current diving experience as well as your chosen program duration.
 The courses range from Open Water Diver through to Speciality Navigation.

 4. Fulfil your language course requirements on the Spanish Service Learning course